 Pick Up on Cues

 When it’s appropriate, offer them as much encouragement as possible.
-This could look like encouraging them to continue to cling to their chosen faith.
-Or encouragement could mean making sure they know how much they matter to people and how impactful their life is.
-Focus on all the positive things they have and still do bring to the world.
+It doesn’t mean you want them to die if you give them the grace to thank them for being with you but let them know that you will be ok if they pass.
+Encouragement could mean making sure they know how much they matter to people and how impactful their life is.
+Focus on all the positive things they have brought and how their life will still matter to the world.

 What Is Anticipatory Grief?